HubSpot/BuckyClient/README.md

 Enabled tests will be added to the beginning of the `enabled` list, meaning they will be executed before any other tranform.
 Edit the `Bucky.requests.tranforms.enabled` array if you need more specific control.

+The order of the transforms is very important.
+If you, for example, were to run the `id` transform before the `guid` one, the `guid` transform wouldn't match any guid which began with a number (as the number would have already been stripped out, making the guid the wrong length).

+When you first enable request monitoring, it's a good idea to keep an eye on the Bucky logs to get an idea of what sort of data points are being created.

 ### App Server

 This project pushes data to the Bucky Server.